About choosing a restaurant in Les Arcs

 The Mont Blanc has a vast all-day pizza menu with a special seasonnaire’s pizza deal at 15:00 where all pizzas are half-price for seasonnaires.
 In Les Arcs 1800, you can find excellent pizzas for takeaway and delivery at Bar King Mad or BKM.
 There is a good Italian restaurants in Arc 1950, Chalet de Luigi, which is also a bar and situated on right on the piste.
 In Les Arcs 200, there is Pizza Lolita, a takeaway pizza place that also has some snacks for those of you that want something quick to trough.

-Although Les Arcs itself does not have any Michelin starred restaurants, there are some in nearby Bourg-Saint-Maurice that are worth a visit.
+Although Les Arcs itself does not have any Michelin starred restaurants, there are two restaurants in nearby Bourg-Saint-Maurice that are Michelin-recommended.

-Le Montagnole is recommended in the Guide Michelin for its simple, traditional cuisine served with care by the owners who also present their art works on the walls of the restaurant.
+Le Montagnole is described in the Guide Michelin as creating simple, traditional cuisine served with care by the owners who also present their art works on the walls of the restaurant.
 Inexpensive and easy to access on Avenue du Stade in the centre of Bourg-Saint-Maurice.

 L'Arssiban has been awarded the Michelin Bib Gourmand for their great value cuisine prepared by a chef who is "uncompromising and passionate about using fresh ingredients".
 Traditional Savoyard cuisine is complemented by the charming wood and stone decor.